Shishi Masaru: Early career

 During the new recruits inspection, Wakafuji-oyakata (former maegashira Ōtsukasa), one of his coaches at Irumagawa stable, said he looked like a "mini-Baruto" because at the time of his apprentice examination he was and weighed 162 kg.
 He joined at the same time as 2019 high-school yokozuna Genki Ōkuwa, who joined Isegahama stable, Hokuseihō, who joined Miyagino stable, and Hōzan Takamori, the second son of former sekiwake Takatōriki, who joined Ōtake stable; although they never faced each other in their maezumō debut.
 He was given the shikona, or ring name, Shishi (獅司), from the kanji for 'lion' (獅), to evoke the hopes of his master that he will "become the king of beasts", and the kanji meaning 'to govern' (司), in deference to former coach and stable owner, the former sekiwake Tochitsukasa.

 Since the beginning of the Russian invasion of Ukraine, Shishi has been regularly asked about the fate of his family, who stayed in the country.
 However, since the Japan Sumo Association forbids political comments to its wrestlers, he has always dodged the subject, limiting himself to simple comments on his communications with his parents and their view of his performances and refusing to comment on Ukrainian president Volodymyr Zelenskyy's visit in Japan in May 2023.
-Furthermore, since the beginning of the invasion, he's received a great deal of acclaim from the public, even when he was in makushita, a division where the public isn't normally as enthusiastic.
+Furthermore, since the beginning of the invasion, he has received a great deal of acclaim from the public, even when he was in makushita, a division where the public is not normally as enthusiastic.

 On 26 January 2023, it was announced that Irumagawa-oyakata (former sekiwake Tochitsukasa), in anticipation of his mandatory retirement in April, would give control of his stable to coach Ikazuchi (former komusubi Kakizoe), without him inheriting the Irumagawa elder name.
 During this change, Shishi received encouragement from his new stablemaster, who told him he had "the potential to become a star".